Ghana seek to redress wrongs from 2010

 Influential players like Gyan, who has scored 39 goals for his country, Kwadwo Asamoah, Sulley Muntari and Dede Ayew all return from the 2010 squad.

-Ghana do struggle at the back, however, with a lack of quality in goal and defence.
+Ghana do struggle at the back, however, with a lack of quality in goal and defense.

 Fatau Dauda was first choice keeper in the qualifiers but has lost his place because of a lack of game time at club level.

-In defence the successors to John Mensah and Isaac Vorsah come with little of the quality the centre back paring provided at past tournaments.
+In defense the successors to John Mensah and Isaac Vorsah come with little of the quality the center back paring provided at past tournaments.

 (Editing by Josh Reich and Mike Collett)